-1. EXTERIOR OF THE VEHICLE
+EXTERIOR OF THE VEHICLE

-KEASON FOR REJECTION .
-Contamination preventing proper inspection. .
-Door check straps which fail to hold the doors in place when fully opened.
-MEINOD OF INSPECTION The exterior of the bodywork, the underside of the vehicle and the engine compartment must be in a suitable clean condition to allow for proper inspection of these areas (see Notes).
-2. Check all door check straps to ensure that doors are held in place when fully opened.
-1:1 1.2 inspection, the test will not be carried out.
+The exterior of the bodywork, the underside of the vehicle and the engine compartment must be in a suitable clean condition to allow for proper inspection of these areas (see Notes).

+- 1.2 Check all door check straps to ensure that doors are held in place when fully opened. - 1.3 SEE APPENDIX A FOR BODYWORK STANDARD